NI57721/vim-shakyo/README.md

 ```

 ## Usage
-### shakyo#run()
+### ShakyoRun
-Start shakyo mode, which helps you memorise the text on the current buffer.
+Enter in shakyo mode, which helps you memorise the text on the current buffer.
-In the mode a new buffer is created, where you can edit text.
+In the mode a new buffer is created.
+You can edit text there.
 Characters you write wrongly are highlighted.
-If you can manage to write a full line correctly, the end of the line is highlighted.
+If you write up a full line correctly, the end of the line is highlighted.

-### shakyo#quit()
+### ShakyoQuit
 You can always quit shakyo mode.

-### shakyo#clue()
+### ShakyoClue
 You can always get clues.
-This function displays the first letter of characters in the current line which are different from the example text.
+This displays the first letter of characters in the current line which are different from the example text.

 ## Author
 [@NI57721](https://twitter.com/NI57721)